HPCurtis/HPCurtis/README.md

 - I’m Harrison (coding cowboy).
 - Former Data scientist and Psychology/Neuroscience quantitative methodologist at University of Reading [EBRlab](https://github.com/ebrlab)
+  - Working on Bayesian psychometrics/item response theory as well as fMRI and EEG timeseries analysis.

 How to reach me: